GDGSpain/startbootstrap-freelancer-jekyll/README.md

 ## Use it

-* to review the use: jekyll serve
+* to review the web, use : jekyll serve
-* to build the web : jekyll b
+* to build the final web : jekyll b

 * finally you can upload the _dist folder files.